752963e64/upgraded-spoon/README.md

 ## redbean's memory

+- memory belong to one connection(one thread)

-- global scope is "persistant" time that you don't fill it from thread cuz memory is accounted to thread and it is garbage collected even if used...
+global scope is "persistant" time that you don't

+fill it from thread cuz memory is accounted to

+thread and it is garbage collected even if used...

 - all function hooks shares entire definitions

-- memory belong to one connection(one thread) and is garbage collected.

 ## My HTTP RFC?